farixembedded/aethernet/README.md

 Aethernet was implemented after looking for a for an existing IPC solution for our embedded Linux microservice architecture.
 Several options were considered (ZBus/DBus, Varlink, Cap'n Proto, etc.), but each one fell short of the design goals outlined above.
 Ultimately this library was built.
-It is not intended to replace any other existing IPC systems, but may be useful to other with similar design goals in an IPC system.
+It is not intended to replace any other existing IPC systems, but may be useful to others with similar design goals in an IPC system.

 ## Design Goals